Letters from Tokyo

 They’re written to record what it’s been like to live here.

-Letters from Tokyo is written by Ross Harrison — a Tokyo-based photographer working with couples who want to experience Japan quietly and honestly.
+Letters from Tokyo is written by Ross Harrison — a Tokyo-based photographer working with couples who want to experience Japan quietly and authentically.

 View my photography → Portfolio